i05nagai/memorandum/language/english_speaking.md

         * you want a plain blouse to go with that skirt. nothing too elaborate
         * they're making the most elaborate preparations for wedding
         * he came out with such an elaborate excuse that I didn't quite believe him
+    * carefully planned and organized in great detail
 * extracurricular
     * an extracurricular activity or sujbect is not part of the usual school or college course
         * Popular extracurricular activities include pottery, chess, choir, tennis, and swimming.